meteor/meteor/source/commandline.md

 directory.

 You can use `meteor create --bare` to create an empty project.
-Or `meteor create --full` to create a scaffolded modular project introduced in Meteor 1.3.
+Or `meteor create --full` to create a module-based, scaffolded project which closely matches the structure recommended by the [Meteor Guide](https://guide.meteor.com/).

 <h2 id="meteorloginlogout">meteor login / logout</h2>